Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 8- ease of use, readability
 9- specifically designed for AI hardware
 10- autotuning
+    The `autotune` module in Mojo offers interfaces for adaptive compilation.
+It helps you find the best parameters for your target hardware by automatically tuning your code.

 Mojo is also better to tackle climate-change: a Mojo program uses only 10% of the energy usage of an equivalent Python program.